mpalourdio/MpaFirephpWrapper/README.md

 MpaFirephpWrapper
 =================

-Provides a view helper and a controller plugin for firephp quick integration with ZF2.
+Lightweight ZF2 module that wraps firephp.
+Provides a view helper and a controller plugin.
+Easily configurable and usable.

 Configuration
 =============